RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

  - [`MATLAB` style guide](https://uk.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0)

 ## How can this improve research?
-Good software isn't just worth it for its own sake, it can have a greater influence on your research and the wider community and make your work more repoducible.
+Good software isn't just worth it for its own sake, it can have a greater influence on your research and the wider community and make your work more reproducible.

 #####  More-productive code development
 Those working on the code in future (students, collaborators, *yourself*) will have a much easier and more-productive time, ultimately getting more done and resulting in better research.
 By making your code easier to read and develop, your future students, postdocs and self won't have to waste time rummaging through a mess of code or reinventing the wheel.
 With a version control system, future workers can fork the original codebase, develop new functionality, before simply merging back into the main branch of the code.
 Platforms such as [GitLab](https://gitlab.com/) & [GitHub](https://github.com/) also facilitate accountable communication and review procedures as well as project management tools, giving you oversight over your research code and recording the changes made.

 ##### Greater impact & more citations
-Rather than keeping your code secret and only intellgible to yourself, why not make it available online and understandable to others?
+Rather than keeping your code secret and only intelligible to yourself, why not make it available online and understandable to others?
 That way, someone can repeat your analysis and spawn a new research topic using the methods you have developed, citing your work in the process and making it a more important element of the field.
 Doesn't that sound great?!
 By using software best practice your code will live on